jackmaden/philosophybreak/src/pages/articles/on-living-meaningfully-in-a-vast-universe-robert-nozick/index.md

 authorLink: "/about/"
 ---

 <span class="big-letter">W</span>hen you look up at a clear night’s sky, what thoughts run through your head?
-Do the stars, burning trillions of miles away, their light — traveling at 186,000 miles per second — taking many years to reach us, make you feel awed?
+Do the stars, burning trillions of miles away — their light traveling at 186,000 miles per second yet taking many years to reach us — make you feel awed?
 Curious?
 Inspired?

 Or does the vast size and mystery of the universe make you feel rather queasily insignificant?